Hogan defends use of all polling sites, requiring applications for mail-in ballots

 Hogan said he wants voters to have multiple options, even as he encourages people to vote by mail.

-“We’re encouraging to vote by mail if you don’t vote by mail, we have early voting and encouraging early vote if you don’t vote by mail,” he said.
-“And then on Election Day we’re actually going to have the polls open, in case we have the problem we had in the primary.”
+“We’re encouraging to vote by mail.
+If you don’t vote by mail, we have early voting and encouraging early vote . . . ” he said.
+“And then on Election Day, we’re actually going to have the polls open, in case we have the problem we had in the primary.”

 Maryland to open all polling places on Election Day, mail application for absentee ballot to each voter